 - Food Forests for Cities and Suburbs, with Toby Hemenway

-Now let’s look at each one of these courses in detail.
+Now let’s look at these courses in detail.

 The Science of Gardening is an in-depth online course that explains the science behind cultivating plants, taught by Dr. Linda Chalker-Scott of Washington State University.
 This course covers how to choose trees and shrubs, best practices for garden planting, and how to maintain a healthy garden without harming the surrounding environment.

 “The Science of Gardening shows how to create a beautiful and sustainable home garden guided by the newest information from applied plant physiology, biology, soils science, climatology, hydrology, chemistry, and ecology.”The Science of Gardening, with Dr. Linda Chalker-Scott, The Great Courses